vjelic/TheRock-glog-fork/README.md

 ## Development Manuals

+- [Contribution Guidelines](CONTRIBUTING.md): Documentation for the process of contributing to this project including a quick pointer to its governance.
 - [Development Guide](docs/development/development_guide.md): Documentation on how to use TheRock as a daily driver for developing any of its contained ROCm components (i.e. vs interacting with each component build individually).
 - [Build System](docs/development/build_system.md): More detailed information about TheRock's build system relevant to people looking to extend TheRock, add components, etc.
 - [Git Chores](docs/development/git_chores.md): Procedures for managing the codebase, specifically focused on version control, upstream/downstream, etc.